LONGHORN CAVERN STATE PARK VISIT RECAP

 - Commanche Spur

-So just a quick note— like I said, this is a small park and the map makes it seem that these sights are kinda far from each other, but know they are not.
+So just a quick note— as I said, this is a small park and the map makes it seem that these sights are kinda far from each other, but know they are not.
 They are laughably close to each other as I was looking at the map wondering how far the next building was only to be standing pretty much in front of it without even moving far.

 The observation tower was used as a place to store water, and the building is quite magnificent.
 On the first floor is an open room with a picnic table to rest, or to wait as people walk on the winding metal staircase to gaze into the distance.

 There’s a middle floor with neat concrete window sculptures, and the staircase continues to the roof.
-On top you can see the Falkenstein Castle off in the distance.
+On top, you can see the Falkenstein Castle off in the distance.

 Continue along the trail and come to the Karst Discovery trail that features the CCC cabin at its entrance.
-This building was used as officers quarters and is now only enjoyable from the outside.
+This building was used as officers’ quarters and is now only enjoyable from the outside.

 This trail will eventually meet up with the Backbone ridge nature trail that will head back towards the visitor center.